zkytony/robotdev/movo/troubleshooting.md

 *THE ABOVE issue with pathlib is NOT THE PROBLEM.* The Github post said `pathlib` is part of the standard libary after Python 3.4 (so you shouldn't install it yourself separately).
 But before that, you could.
 So, installing pathlib for Python 2.7 itself is not a problem.

 I realized the issue could most likely be in `setup.py` of `rbd_movo_motor_skills`.
 Instead of saying `packages=find_packages()` you should do `packages=['rbd_movo_motor_skills']`.
 I tried building a new docker container and inside it, just create an empty ROS workspace again and a basic ROS packkage with the understood way to set it up to make it python-importable.
 However, when I used `find_packages()`, I saw the exact same symptoms - the package is not built inside `devel`.
 But after I changed it to explicitly listing the package name, then it is built and I saw it in `devel`.
 WTF!!

+[This commit](https://github.com/zkytony/robotdev/commit/3f3011cd11c5521a5162100b180b76ae12a83c89) is proof that this setup.py mishap is most likely why we had our issues.